 The “What, Why and Who” of URI’s Living Learning Communities

-In University College, our philosophy is NO MAJOR??
+In University College for Academic Success, our philosophy is NO MAJOR??
 NO PROBLEM!!
 We recognize that many people who choose not to declare a major are multi-talented individuals who could follow any number of educational and career paths.

 As an "exploring student" you are invited to take part in a living/learning community designed specifically for URI “Undeclared” students